mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 data.requestedScore | Floating point number to represent the minimum required score for the capture.
 This value will be scaled from 0 - 100 for NFIQ v1.0.
 The logic for scaling is mentioned above. data.qualityScore | Floating point number representing the score for the current capture.
 This value will be scaled from 0 - 100 for NFIQ v1.0.
-The logic for scaling is mentioned above. hash | sha256 in hex format in upper case (previous "hash" + sha256 hash of the current biometric ISO data before encryption) sessionKey | The session key (used for the encryption of the bio data (ISO)) is encrypted using the MOSIP public certificate with RSA/ECB/OAEPWITHSHA-256ANDMGF1PADDING algorithm and then encode the encrypted session key with base64 URL safe encoding. thumbprint | SHA256 representation of the certificate (HEX encoded) that was used for encryption of session key.
-All texts to be treated as uppercase without any spaces or hyphens. error | Relevant errors as defined under the [error section](#error-codes) of this document. error.errorCode | Standardized error code defined in the [error code section](#error-codes). error.errorInfo | Description of the error that can be displayed to end user.
-Multi lingual support.
+The logic for scaling is mentioned above. hash | sha256 in hex format in upper case (previous "hash" + sha256 hash of the current biometric ISO data before encryption) sessionKey | The session key (used for the encryption of the biodata (ISO)) is encrypted using the MOSIP public certificate with RSA/ECB/OAEPWITHSHA-256ANDMGF1PADDING algorithm and then encode the encrypted session key with base64 URL safe encoding. thumbprint | SHA256 representation of the certificate (HEX encoded) that was used for encryption of session key.
+All texts to be treated as uppercase without any spaces or hyphens. error | Relevant errors as defined under the [error section](#error-codes) of this document. error.errorCode | Standardized error code defined in the [error code section](#error-codes). error.errorInfo | Description of the error that can be displayed to the end-user.
+Multi-lingual support.

 The entire data object is sent in JWT format.
-So, the data object will look like:
+So, the data object will look like this:
 ```
 "data" : "base64urlencode(header).base64urlencode(payload).base64urlencode(signature)
 payload - is defined as the entire byte array of data block.
 ```

 #### Windows/Linux
-The applications that requires to capture biometric data from a MOSIP devices could do so by sending the HTTP request to the supported port range.
+The applications that require capturing biometric data from a MOSIP device could do so by sending the HTTP request to the supported port range.

 **_HTTP Request:_**
 ```